zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 # Sorting Search Results

 Search results displayed in the [Search Results](./search-results.md) widget are ordered by [relevance score](./understanding-search-results.md) (as calculated by the [search engine](https://www.elastic.co/guide/en/elasticsearch/guide/master/scoring-theory.html)) by default.
-With the Sort widget, you can exert control over the order of returned results.
+With the Sort widget, you can control the order of returned results.

 Add the widget to a [Search Page](../../search-pages-and-widgets/working_with_search_pages.rst) to begin sorting results.